Ipgnosis/tic_tac_toe/README.md

 1. Exhaustively studying all the great games played by past masters
 2. Exhaustively studying rules, strategies or tactics

-What they actually do is learn enough to start playing the first game, then playing and learning as they go along.
+What they actually do is learn enough to start playing the first game, then they play and learn as they go along.
 During early game play, humans do not:

 1. Start a game with a proven strategy in mind (e.g. Sicilian Defense, Ruy Lopez, etc.)
 2. Conduct an exhaustive, breadth first search of all possible moves (note even in Tic Tac Toe, there are 9! or 362,880 possible moves)